mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** `false`

-Should be supplied when using the Uncontrolled `Tabs` component.
+Should be supplied when using the uncontrolled `Tabs` component.
 This determines which tab will be active by default.

 ### children